• - Alle Rubriken -

 Zusammenfassung

 A step-by-step guide to overcoming low self-esteem to discover your self-worth and step into your power.
 Unlock a confident, authentic you with Believe You're Made for More by psychotherapist Natasha Page.
-Drawing on years of experience, Natasha offers a practical, step-by-step approach to overcoming low self-esteem in all areas of life, from work to relationships.
-Drawing on both her personal and professional experiences, Natasha offers invaluable insights and guidance.
-Natasha noticed a recurring theme among her clients-a persistent inability to change how they viewed themselves.
-Believe You're Made for More is your guide to breaking free from this cycle.
+Natasha offers a practical therapy-based self-help approach to overcoming low self-esteem in all areas of life, from work to relationships.
+Drawing on both her personal and professional experiences, Natasha has invaluable insights and guidance.
+Natasha noticed a recurring theme among her clients - a persistent inability to change how they viewed themselves.
+Believe You're Made for More is your guide to healing low self-worth and breaking free from this cycle.
 Inside, you'll discover:

-• How low self-esteem impacts various areas of your life and strategies to overcome it.
+• How low self-esteem impacts all areas of your life - your career, relationships and self-image - and learn strategies to overcome it.

 • Ways to uncover your authentic self by exploring your core values and what truly defines you.

-• Steps to self-love and acceptance, empowering you to stop playing small and fulfill your highest potential.
+• Steps to self-love and acceptance, empowering you to stop playing small and fulfil your highest potential.

-Without strong self-esteem and self-belief, it is just not possible to manifest your dreams.
-This book will inspire you to embrace everything you are, so you can finally believe you are deserving of so much more.
+Without strong self-esteem and self-belief, it's just not possible to manifest your dream life.
+This book will take you on a transformational journey and inspire you to embrace everything you are with self-compassion, so you can finally believe you are deserving of so much more.

 Natasha Page is a highly respected psychotherapist, self-development, and business coach with over a decade of experience helping individuals transform their lives.
 She is also the creator of My Little Therapy Box - a resource designed to help people communicate more effectively about their mental health.
 Beyond her clinical work, Natasha is a sought-after trainer, consultant and speaker.
 She regularly shares her expertise within the media and is featured on platforms such as local and national radio, Women's Hour, ITV News, the BBC, Psychologies magazine and the Guardian.
 As an agony aunt for Pick Me Up magazine and BACP (British Association for Counselling and Psychotherapy) media spokesperson, Natasha continues to offer compassionate advice and practical guidance.
 Natasha is committed to helping others achieve new heights of personal, professional and entrepreneurial success.